alexdeplov/alexdeplov.github.io/content/posts/blog/2024/the-best-way-to-create-ios-screenshots-titles.md

 ![](images/3.webp)

 Now the statement is clear.
-If [as a user] i will use the app, I will [never lost again], but why?
+If [as a user] I will use the app, I will [never lost again], but why?
 Because of [GPS navigation].
 The benefit is clear.

 Only after text is done we can add graphical asset to support that text.